LukeMcCulloch/Relational-Interval-Geometry/README.md

 5. And many more constraints bsides.
 Finally there is a constraint conforming ship hull.
 ![](jupyter/fig/Cb_def.png)

+(This picture above is an actual result of the program, design generated from an input vector, randomly selected from portions of the design space deamed feasible by the constraint solver.
+Another example is given below.)

 # Neat stuff, on the automatic differentiation, nonlinear shape optimization front:
 2. There is an automatic differentiation implementation of a nonlinear constraint solver based on Lagrange's method of multiplies.
 3. This is coupled with an AD variables representation of B-spline control points